Gurmehar/RAG.1.0/README.md

 uv run python -m  rag_app.app

-Absolutely — here’s a polished LinkedIn post you can use.
-I kept it honest, beginner-friendly, and experience-focused.

 🚀 My First RAG Project: RAG.1.0

 The idea was simple:

-Can I build an AI assistant that answers questions based on a specific knowledge base instead of relying only on the LLM’s general knowledge?

 For this first version, I used **Head First Design Patterns, 2nd Edition** as the knowledge base.
 The assistant can answer questions related to design patterns explained in the book.